mnubo/dbevolv/README.md

 The schema manager builder is actually a SBT plugin.
 To test the sbt plugin, we are using the scripted sbt plugin (yes, a pluging to test a plugin...).
 To launch the (quite long) tests, do:

-    sbt tool/publishLocal scripted
+    sbt library/publishLocal scripted

 And go fetch a cup of coffee, you'll have time.

-If you want to runs tests only on one kind of database, specify the test build directory you want to fire (relative to src/sbt-test:
+If you want to runs tests only on one kind of data store, specify the test build directory you want to fire (relative to src/sbt-test:

-    sbt tool/publishLocal "scripted schema-manager-generator/cassandradb"
+    sbt library/publishLocal "scripted schema-manager-generator/cassandradb"

 Documentation for the scripted plugin is not the best.
 You can find a tutorial here: [Testing SBT plugins](http://eed3si9n.com/testing-sbt-plugins)